sighjs/sigh-mocha/README.markdown

 }
 ```

-You can pass an object containing mocha options as the first parameter to `mocha`.
+You can pass an object containing mocha options as the first parameter to the `mocha` API's `Mocha` constructor.
+The [documentation can be found here](https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically).

 ## TODO